From Surveys to Narratives: Rethinking Cultural Value Adaptation in LLMs: Related Work

 \textbf{General Adaptation to Cultural Values.} Several existing work approaches cultural value adaptations in LLMs through prompting \cite{nvm/anthroprompt/acl/abs-2402-13231, thanksgiving/acl/wang-etal-2024-countries, pnas/tao2024cultural}, continual pre-training on diverse multilingual data \cite{thanksgiving/acl/wang-etal-2024-countries, echoes/acl/choenni-etal-2024-echoes} or direct tuning on survey data or synthetic data based on survey \cite{cultureLLM/corr/abs-2402-10946, DBLP:journals/corr/abs-2410-12971, culturePark/corr/abs-2405-15145}.
 In particular, the basis of our investigation, CultureLLM \cite{cultureLLM/corr/abs-2402-10946}, employs semantically augmented data from the World Values Survey (WVS) to represent the average opinion of a culture.
 In this paper, we extend the investigation using descriptive cultural principles and provide a comprehensive analysis.

 Recent research also explored value prediction with In-Context Learning (ICL)-based adaptation methods \cite{selfalign/icl/abs-2408-16482, IndieValueReasoner/corr/abs-2410-03868, myung2025blendbenchmarkllmseveryday}.
 Particularly, \citet{IndieValueReasoner/corr/abs-2410-03868} showed a mild inconsistency when models adapted using individual data from one continent were evaluated using data from another (e.g., training data for other continents generally improves alignment to Oceania people).
+Similarly, \citet{beck-etal-2024-sensitivity} introduced sensitivity tests to probe how models respond to culturally charged questions, revealing both strengths and blind spots.
+These evaluation-oriented studies complement adaptation methods by highlighting where misalignments occur and by motivating the development of more nuanced cultural adaptation strategies.
 While related to our work, we focus on the impact at the country level rather than the broader continent level.

 \textbf{Pluralistic Alignment.} Related to cultural value adaptation, recent studies advocate for pluralistic alignment \cite{pluralistic/icml/SorensenMFGMRYJ24}, wherein a model should reflect the values of multiple stakeholders or sub-groups. \citet{modularpluralism/emnlp/feng-etal-2024-modular} proposed a modular pluralistic alignment method, which primarily focuses on integrating diverse opinions.
 This research direction differs from typical existing cultural value adaptation work, which mainly focuses on reflecting the averaged value of a culture \cite[inter alia]{cultureLLM/corr/abs-2402-10946, culturePark/corr/abs-2405-15145, pnas/tao2024cultural, nvm/anthroprompt/acl/abs-2402-13231, echoes/acl/choenni-etal-2024-echoes}.